Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Three new unit settings have been added to the Single Player Game Setup: Basic Squad (four infantry units), Improved Squad (three infantry units and two ranged units) and Advanced Squad (five infantry units, three ranged units and one siege weapon).
+- Added caltrops and trap objects (graphics by b_o).

 * Units
 - The Germanic Skutan now has gray-haired and blond variations for its unit graphics (by b_o).